waynestate/base-site/README.md

 1. Open the folder `/app/Repositories`.
 1. Create new class and implement the interface `RequestDataRepositoryContract`.
 1. Fill out the `getRequestData` method and return an array.
-1. Call the `getRequestData` method in the `/app/Http/Middleware/Data.php` file.
+1. Add the callback under the site in `config/base.php`

 ### Developing controllers